devSaakar/LibTrackr/README.md

-# Getting Started with Create React App
+# Getting Started with App

+Create .env.local file in root take reference from .env.sample and update the values

+## Create .env.local file

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).